Pylons/pyramid/docs/designdefense.rst

 .. _you_dont_own_modulescope:

-Application Programmers Don't Control The Module-Scope Codepath (Import-Time Side-Effects Are Evil)
+Application programmers don't control the module-scope codepath (import-time side-effects are evil)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Please imagine a directory structure with a set of Python files in it:
+Imagine a directory structure with a set of Python files in it:

 .. code-block:: text